matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 ![NgContent](images/ng-content.png "NgContent")

-## Lifecycle Hooks
+### Lifecycle Hooks

-- **ngOnInit**: Called once after this component is first displayed on the screen and after Angular has set any properties passed down from the parent component.
+- **ngOnInit:** Called once after this component first displayed on the screen and after Angular has set any properties passed down from the parent component.
-- **ngOnDestroy**: Called once when Angular is about to remove this component (for example, when we navigate to a different route!).
+- **ngOnDestroy:** Called once when Angular is about to remove this component (for example, when we navigate to a different route!).
-- **ngOnChanges**: Called anytime a property of the component is changed (including when a parent component passed down ned data).
+- **ngOnChanges:** Called anytime a property of the component changed (including when a parent component passed down the data).

+***

 ## Typescript